Necromancer (video game)

-Necromancer is an action game created by Bill Williams for the Atari 8-bit family and published by Synapse Software in 1982.
+Necromancer is an action game created by Bill Williams for Atari 8-bit computers and published by Synapse Software in 1982.
 A port to the Commodore 64 followed in 1983.
 The game was rereleased by Atari Corporation on cartridge in the style of the Atari XEGS in 1987.

-The player controls the wizard Illuminar who attempts to grow an army of trees to attack Tetragorn the Necromancer and his evil minions who are attempting to take over a graveyard.
+The player controls the wizard Illuminar who attempts to grow an army of trees to attack Tetragorn the Necromancer and his evil minions that are trying to take over a graveyard.
 The game is divided into three sections with unique gameplay, and the player's success in each affects the one that follows it.

 Gameplay

 Necromancer consists of three sections, as in a three-act play: The Forest, The Vaults, The Graveyard.

 The Forest

 Illuminar stands fixed in the middle of the screen.
 Moving the joystick controls his "wisp", a magical boomerang-like device.
 Pressing the fire button plants a seed that will slowly grow into a tree in several stages to adulthood.
 Ogres appear from both sides of the screen, walking across it horizontally.
-If they walk over an immature tree, the tree shrinks back one stage of growth, eventually disappearing.
-Spiders periodically appear and move randomly about the screen.
-If they move over a fully grown tree it becomes poisoned, and will eventually die.
-Both enemies can be vanquished by touching them with the wisp, which will also cure poisoned trees.
+If they walk over an immature tree, it shrinks back one stage of growth, eventually disappearing.
+Spiders occasionally appear and move randomly about the screen.
+If they move over a fully grown tree, it becomes poisoned, and will eventually die.
+Both enemies can be killed by touching them with the wisp, which will also cure poisoned trees.

-Eye-Pods containing additional seeds periodically appear and can be picked up with the wisp.
+Eye-Pods containing additional seeds sometimes appear and can be picked up with the wisp.
 The speed of the action increases continually through the level until it becomes hectic.